 Providing information on local resources and offering a safe place to share common experiences.

-Prepares and distributes brown bag lunches on the 1st and 3rd Saturdays of the month to a low-income senior apartment complex in Durham.
-The ministry allows all ages in a family to participate.
-Families pack lunches together, experience brief communal prayer, and have face-to-face contact with people in need.
+Prepares and distributes brown bag lunches every Saturday to a low-income senior apartment complex in Durham.
+The ministry allows all ages to participate.
+Families/Groups pack lunches together, experience brief communal prayer, and have face-to-face contact with people in need.

 Catholic Parish Outreach – 919-873-0245, Sue Hand 919-846-7954